 Do data files at DANS have a DOI?

-- Individual files stored at DANS do not have a DOI – only datasets do.
+• Individual files stored at DANS do not have a DOI – only datasets do.
 A dataset is the combined whole of data files, research documentation and metadata.
 If you want to refer to a specific file, use the dataset DOI and file name with extension (especially if the dataset includes data in several file formats).
+To make file citations easier, the citation of a file can also be exported directly from Dataverse.

 I want to request a DOI ahead of time for inclusion in a publication / I want to deposit my data, which are connected to an article in a (open access) journal, ahead of time, and receive a DOI which I can provide to reviewers.
 How can I do this?

-I have a bibliographic reference labelled “DOI: 10.[number]”.
+I have a bibliographic reference labeled “DOI: 10.[number]”.
 How can I find this article or dataset?